 \subsection{Motivation}

-Although the generalization for $k$-anonymity provides enough protection for identities, it suffers from severe attribute disclosure \cite{ldiversity}.
-For example, in Figure \ref{fig_1b}, the sensitive values in the third equivalence group are both pneumonia.
+Although the generalization for $k$-anonymity provides enough protection for identities, it is vulnerable to the attribute disclosure \cite{machanavajjhala2006l}.
+For instance, in Figure \ref{fig_1b}, the sensitive values in the third equivalence group are both ``pneumonia''.
 Therefore, an adversary can infer the disease value of Dave by matching his age without re-identifying his exact record.

-To prevent such disclosure, many effective principles have been proposed, such as $l$-diversity \cite{ldiversity} and $t$-closeness \cite{tcloseness}.
-These principles require that the sensitive values in each QI group keep within certain ratios respectively.
-For the sake of simplicity, we only discuss $l$-diversity as the representative of protecting sensitive values in this paper, and our method can be applied to other principles in a similar way.
-The generalized table complies with $l$-diversity if the proportion of each sensitive value inside the equivalence group is no more than $1/l$.
-For instance, Figure \ref{fig_2} gives the generalized version of Figure \ref{fig_1a} complying with 5-diversity.
-The adversary needs to obtain at least five different sensitive values by matching the age value of any individual.
+To prevent such disclosure, many effective principles have been proposed, such as $l$-diversity \cite{machanavajjhala2006l} and $t$-closeness \cite{li2007t}.
+For example, Figure \ref{fig_1c} is the generalized version of Figure \ref{fig_1a} complying with 5-diversity, such that the proportion of each sensitive value inside the equivalence group is no more than $1/5$.
+Thus, for any individual, the adversary has to obtain at least five different sensitive values by matching the age value.